mrazomej/phd/src/chapter_02/section_05_results.md

 \label{eq:dynamic_range_def}
 $$
 These three properties are shown in [@Fig:ch2_fig04](F-H).
-We discuss these properties in greater detail in Chapter 4. [@Fig:ch2_fig06](A-C) shows that the measurements of these three properties, derived from the fold-change data in the absence of IPTG and the presence of saturating IPTG closely match the predictions for all three operators.
+We discuss these properties in greater detail in [Sec.
+4.11](#sec:ch4_sec12).
+[@Fig:ch2_fig06](A-C) shows that the measurements of these three properties, derived from the fold-change data in the absence of IPTG and the presence of saturating IPTG closely match the predictions for all three operators.

 ![**Predictions and experimental measurements of key properties of induction profiles.** Data for the leakiness, saturation, and dynamic range are obtained